 Look for natural skin tones and texture on a person in a studio setting, such as a news presenter.
 Beware overall colour contamination such as a greenish or yellow tint that can't be removed by adjusting the controls.

 - Tip: Cycle through all the picture mode settings such as dynamic, standard, normal or vivid in the store, as this may change the picture quality markedly.

 How smart is my TV?

-Having a Smart TV can be useful as it allows you to access services such as TV-on-demand, YouTube and Flickr.
+Having a smart TV can be useful as it allows you to access services such as streaming movies and TV and catchup TV services, YouTube and Flickr.

 Can I connect all of my devices?